| FAQ

 and conquer with Yellowstone and Iceland, because of the main advantage

 - real wilderness of their beauty.
+Several

 distinct types of vegetation such as coastal forest, taiga and tundra